mge-engine/mge/docsrc/manual/installation.rst

 Doxygen can be installed from the download, or by using one of the previously mentioned package managers.

-Sphinx is usually installed into your local python installation using the `pip` package manager:
+Sphinx can be installed using the supplied helper script:

 .. code-block::

-    C:\>python -m pip install sphinx breathe

-You may want to use a `virtualenv` to separate these packages from your system-provided Python installation.

-Please make sure the installed tools are in the PATH before configuring the build.
+    C:\mge>python3 tools\ci\sphinx.py

+This will create a so called 'virtualenv' in the mge directory, and install the needed python packages there.

 Configuring the Build
 =====================